 - 1/2 cup cooked tapioca starch (optional: sub cooked potato starch)

 - 1/2 cup plain Greek yogurt

 - 3 tablespoons water

-- Place tapioca starch and yogurt in a small bowl and combine thoroughly.
+- Place cooked tapioca (or potato) starch and yogurt in a small bowl and combine thoroughly.

-- Get creative with your icing: Make a holiday decoration, write your dog’s name or just dip BLUE Santa Snacks or BLUE Health Bars into the safe frosting.
+- Get creative with your icing: Make a holiday decoration, write your dog’s name, or just dip BLUE Santa Snacks or BLUE Health Bars into the frosting.

 - Place on wax paper to let the frosting harden, then serve immediately after.
 If preparing ahead of time, refrigerate treats before serving for birthdays, holidays, and other celebrations throughout the year.
 You may even want to leave a few for Santa’s reindeer.

 Have fun and enjoy celebrating with your best pal!